 This is because a Basic DBS check is not a legal requirement, for both paid and voluntary roles, only Standard and Enhanced DBS Checks are free for volunteers.

-If an employer is wanting a Basic DBS check for a volunteer, then they will have to pay the DBS fee (£23) and an admin fee.
+If an employer is wanting Basic DBS checks for volunteers, then they will have to pay the DBS fee (£18) and an admin fee.

-How To Apply For A Volunteer DBS Check
+How To Apply For DBS Checks for Volunteers

-If you do require a DBS check for your voluntary staff, at Aaron’s Department we offer a fast, reliable online service backed up by our fantastic in-house experts, from as little as £3.97!
+If you do require a DBS checks for volunteers, at Aaron’s Department we offer a fast, reliable service backed up by our fantastic in-house experts, from as little as £4.54!